Welcome to today’s class!!

 We hope you enjoyed today’s class.
 In our next class, we will be talking about the Meaning of Risk Management.

-Let us know your thoughts and questions in the comment section, and we will attend to them as fast as we can.For more class notes, videos, homework help etc download our Mobile App HERE
+Let us know your thoughts and questions in the comment section, and we will attend to them as fast as we can.For more class notes, homework help, exam practice, download our App HERE